Frequently Asked Questions

 what are the benefits of 529 college savings plan?

 529 College Savings Plan is tax advantaged education savings plan.
 Owner (Parent or Grandparent) makes after tax contribution and names the beneficiary.
 Funds withdrawn and used for qualified education expenses are tax free.
-The new tax law added that up to $10,000 per year can be used for elementary school or secondary schools towards tuition(federal tax exempt) but states vary in providing state tax exemption.

 Owner of the account is in control.
 Owner can change the beneficiaries any time.